 - Flows must have a Power Apps trigger.

-After added, the flow will appear under In your app section inside the Power Automate pane.
+After being added, the flow will appear under the In your app section inside the Power Automate pane.

 Reference a flow